alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **Principle #2 - SREs must have time to make tomorrow better than today.**

-Your first SRE’s initial mission is to get up to speed on the service.
+Your first SRE's initial mission is to get up to speed on the service.

-If your organization doesn’t already have SLOs and error budgets as per Principle #1, your first SRE needs to perform the engineering required to design and implement these tools.
+If your organization doesn't already have SLOs and error budgets as per Principle #1, your first SRE needs to perform the engineering required to design and implement these tools.

 SREs must have time to make tomorrow better than today.